eccenca/ecc-gui-elements/README.md

 - `Chip`: A chip element for visualized status
 - `ConfirmationDialog`: A message box with Buttons for confirmation and cancelation
 - `ContextMenu`: A context menu with menu items
+- `FloatingActionList`: provides FAB functionality for one and more actions, mainly for usage within cards
 - `Icon`: Icons with optional tooltips.
 Uses [mdl icons](https://design.google.com/icons/) which can be used with their ligature names.
 - `Layout`: container of the MDL application
 - `NotAvailable`: very simple element to use as "not available" placeholder information